Fried Squash Blossoms Stuffed with Honey Mascarpone

 This recipe turned out perfectly, with the slight crunch from the crispy rice flour coated(gluten free!) squash blossom petals, and a filling of warm, honey sweetened smooth, creamy cheese.

 Every new, fresh farmers market ingredient is both a challenge in the kitchen and an opportunity for exploration.
-These squash blossoms were so fun to research and then use in an experimental dessert recipe.
 The squash flowers look delicate, but the petals were actually surprising easy to pipe the filling into.

 Coating the blossoms before coating gives the petals a crisp, crunchy texture before the honey sweetened filling is bitten into on the inside.
 I chose to use milk instead of egg before dredging in the rice flour, because I wanted to keep the petals as they naturally should be: delicate.